-Gwyddion currently supports only a limited set of data file formats.
-Mostly only those we have personal experience with.
-But there are many data formats used in the field of Scanning Probe Microsopy.
+Gwyddion supports a number of microscopy and other raster data file formats.
+But there are many more data formats used in the field of Scanning Probe Microscopy and new are constantly being created.

 While a determined individual can import almost anything with the Rawfile module, we would like to support more data formats in a more pleasant way.
-Please help us by sending us information about them, even if you don't have full specifications for the format.
+Please help us by sending us information about them, even if you do not have full specifications for the format.
+How much effort it requires (from both us and you) to add support for a specific data format that depends, beside the format complexity, on what information about the format is available and how it can be used:

 Full specifications, public/Open Source